77ZaRR77/openhunt_129h/README.md

 and his mod folder structure for comfort use.

-For using with Hunt mod better simply delete original hunt.pk3 folder vm and throw newest openhunt in mod folder.
+#### For using with Hunt mod better simply delete original hunt.pk3 folder vm and throw newest openhunt in mod folder.

+For additional info, check docs/OpenHunt_readme.txt